pyamsoft/git-ssh/README.md

 # git-ssh
 An ssh-key selection wrapper for git

-## Usage
-### Options
+### Usage and Options
-The script currently handles the following option(s):
 ```

-  --ssh CONFIG
+usage: git-ssh [--ssh CONFIG] [--create-config NAME:SSH_KEY_PATH]
+               [--remove-config NAME] [--ssh-opts OPTION STRING]
+               [--list-configs] [--git-path PATH] [--ssh-help] [--ssh-version]
+               [--ssh-debug]

+optional arguments:
-  The name identifier of a config file in the ${config_dir}
+  --ssh CONFIG          Name of a config file in the config directory
-  The contents expected in the CONFIG file are listed in the CONFIGURATION
-  section

-  --ssh-opts COMMA-SEPARATED-OPTIONS

-  A comma separated list of options to pass to the invocation of ssh.
-It is
-  recommended that this list of options be surrounded by double quotes.

-  --create-config NAME:PATH
+  --create-config NAME:SSH_KEY_PATH

-  Create a config called NAME with the path PATH.
+                        Create a new ssh config using NAME:SSH_KEY_PATH
-  Does not stop operation following completion

-  --remove-config NAME

-  Remove the config specified by NAME.
+  --remove-config NAME  Remove an existing config by NAME
-  Does not stop operation following completion

-  --list-configs

-  Lists the contents of the ${config_dir}
-  Stops operation following completion
+  --ssh-opts OPTION STRING
+                        Comma separated string of SSH options
+  --list-configs        List all configs found in the config directory
+  --git-path PATH       Path to Git binary (defaults to /usr/bin/git)
+  --ssh-help            Display this help and exit
+  --ssh-version         Display the version and exit
+  --ssh-debug           Turn on debug logging
 ```

 ### Configuration